 - Direct mail is more expensive and less efficient than email, but it can also feel more personal.

-- Does your neighborhood or town have a local, independent print publication?
+- Does your neighbourhood or town have a local, independent print publication?
 Call or meet with the publishers.
 Tell them about your cause and ask if they could possibly donate ad space.
 They’ll likely be especially open to this idea if your cause benefits the community—for example, with disaster recovery or community improvement projects.

-9. Notify others in a news article
+In a news article

 - Local media loves human interest stories.
-Pitch your story to a local publication, and they might feature an article that directs people to your fundraising page.
+Pitch your story to a local publication, and it might feature an article that directs people to your fundraising page.
 Make a list of local publications, both online and off, and begin reaching out to them.

 - Flyers can be posted on bulletin boards (see the bulletin board suggestions above).